What is a Forfaiter?

 - To facilitate the transaction, banks issue LCs or guarantees to importers, usually in the country where they are based.

-Why can forfaiting occur?
+Why does forfaiting occur?

 Features of forfaiting